Equibit/zArchived-supernode-upgrade/doc/README.bitcoin.source.sync.txt

 2) Compare the list of commits contained in log generated in step 1 to the list of commits from the previous clone (listed below).
-   Note that the list of new commits could be arbitrarily old, not just after the last update.
+   Note that the list of new commits could be arbitrarily old, not just after the last source sync.
+This is a property of distributed source control systems such as git.

-3) For each new commit, apply it to the equibit tree.
+3) For each new commit, apply it to the bitcoin file(s) in the equibit tree.
    If the files affected have an edc version (for example, src/main.cpp has edc version src/edc/edcmain.cpp ), then apply the equivalent change to the edc version.